vectra-ai-research/derf/docs/attack-techniques/aws/ec2-launch-unusual-instances.md

   - Required IAM Permission: `ec2:RunInstances`

 #### Workflow Inputs:
 Specify which user this attack should run as.
-This is the user which sends the SSM command to the EC2 instance directing it to spin up (10) additional instances.
 ```json
 {"user":"user01"}
 {"user":"user02"}